 - 2012: Easelly, a simple infographic maker tool, is launched!

 - 2012-2013 Infographics are “Googled” 800% more than in years prior.
 110 infographics are created every day.

-- 2014-present day Infographics are used in classrooms, businesses, and online to educate, entertain, and engage!
+- 2014-present day Infographics are used in classrooms and businesses to educate, entertain, and engage!

 Why are infographics so popular?